 - Ability to establish effective communication skills to maintain a good working relationship with a variety of clients, Office of the Prosecutor, Social Services, Child Protection Workers, Tribal Law Enforcement personnel, Tribal Court Staff and others.

 - Ability to analyze, appraise, organize and present facts, law and argument clearly and logically, in both written and oral form.

 Education & Experience: Juris Doctor with a minimum of three (3) years of litigation experience.
 Prefer experience/familiarity with tribal advocacy and judicial functions of tribal government.

 Equivalency: Any equivalent combination of experience and education that will allow the applicant to satisfactorily perform the duties of the job may be considered when filling the position.

-Insurability: Must possess and maintain a valid Arizona Driver's License and meet the SRPMIC insurance standards.
+Insurability: Must possess and maintain a valid Arizona Driver's License and be able to meet the SRPMIC insurance standards.

 - Employees in, and applicants applying for, jobs providing direct services to children are subject to the "Community Code of Ordinances", Chapter 11, "Minors", Article X. "Investigation of Persons Working With Children".